espsrc/pysnacks_1/README.md

-# Pysnacks 1
+# Pysnacks 1  - Astronomical Data Science with Python

-The PySnacks 1 virtual workshop is the first event of the IAA Severo Ochoa Training Initiative which consists on a series of workshops on the use of Python packages for astrophysics/space science called ”PySnacks”.
+The PySnacks 1 virtual workshop is the first event of the IAA Severo Ochoa Training Initiative `PySnacks`, which consists on a series of workshops on the use of Python packages for astrophysics and space science.

+The purpose of the workshop is that you become familiar with astronomical software tools of general use.
+We will start with essential information, and we will build up in complexity until we apply machine learning algorithms and we measure physical parameters relevant to our problem.
+The thread joining the narrative will be the identification and analysis of the Open Cluster M44, so the plan is to apply everything we learn to a real scientific case.
+The workshop will be mainly practical, so you are supposed to work and solve the guided exercises yourself.
+The topics covered in this workshop will be:

+- Astropy fundamentals: Quantities, units and Tables
+- Astropy.
+Manipulation of coordinates and reference frames
+- Astroquery.
+Accessing Vizier catalogs
+- Plotting with matplotlib
+- Exploratory data analysis.
+Pandas dataframes
+- Query Virtual Observatory catalogs with ADQL
+- Clustering analysis with Scikit-Learn.
+KMeans and DBSCAN methods
+- Introduction to using isochrones templates

-PySnacks 1 consist of four sessions dedicated to fundamental packages (Pandas, Astropy, Astroquery, Matplotlib) in combination with the Gaia dataset which will take place on 22, 25, 29 March and 1 April 2022 from 10am to 1pm (CET),
+PySnacks 1 consist of four sessions that will take place on 22, 25, 29 March and 1 April, 2022 from 10am to 1pm (CET):

 Session 1 - 22nd March 2022
- - Astropy main ingredientes
+ - Astropy Quantities, units
- - Coordinate transformations
- - Vizier queries
+ - Astroquery and accessing Vizier

 Session 2 - 25th March 2022
  - Tables: Astropy and Pandas tables
- - Plotting and exploratory analysis
+ - Plotting with matplotlib
- - Transformations
+ - Exploratory data analysis

 Session 3 - 29th March 2022
- - Join
+ - Introduction to ADQL queries
- - Photometry
+ - Advance plotting
+ - Manipulating coordinates.
+Change of reference frames.

 Session 4 - 1st April 2022
- - Visualization
+ - Clustering analysis with Scikit-Learn.
+KMeans and DBSCAN methods
+ - Advance visualization and analysis of an HR diagram with isochrones templates.

-The session materials are based on the Data Carpentry Astronomy Curriculum "Foundations of Astronomical Data Science *beta*" lesson (see https://datacarpentry.org/astronomy-python/), but modified to better tailor the IAA participant needs.
+The session materials are based on the Data Carpentry Astronomy Curriculum "Foundations of Astronomical Data Science *beta*" lesson (see https://datacarpentry.org/astronomy-python/), but modified to better tailor the IAA-CSIC participant needs.

 This repository hosts the materials for the workshop and instructions on how to run the tutorials.
 It also contains a conda environment needed to execute the python notebooks, either locally or in a cloud platform.